By Simon Gould

 Training for a marathon is not the time to start a weight loss plan.
 You need the calories to give you energy for the enormous amount of energy expenditure you’ll be putting your body through.
 The marathon itself will burn over 3,000 calories at least.
 In week 19 of my marathon treadmill training plan below you’ll burn 4,000 calories.

-What you need to do is consume plenty of carbohydrate and proteins.
+What you need to do is consume plenty of carbohydrates and proteins while training for a marathon.
 Carbs give you energy and protein helps your muscles recover.
 Many marathon runners will consume larger amounts of pasta in the days before the race.
 However, don’t make yourself sick by doing it.
 Be sensible and increase the portions conservatively.

 3. Don’t run too fast